ska-telescope/developer.skatelescope.org/src/tools/codeguides/javascript-codeguide.rst

 .. note:: TypeScript

    TypeScript is a super-set of JavaScript.
-It's usage is implied and so is not specifically mentioned unless required.
+Its usage is implied and so is not specifically mentioned unless required.

 .. toctree::
    :maxdepth: 2